dacris/marketrisk/Web/README.txt

 7. TSX - This is the S&P/TSX Composite Index (Asset Class: Stocks)
 8. CABond - This is the Canadian 10-year bond (Asset Class: Bonds)
 9. USBond - This is the US Treasury 10-year bond (Asset Class: Bonds)
+10. Bitcoin - This is the popular cryptocurrency (Asset Class: Crypto)

 4. Position Recommendation Algorithms
 ---